GradleUp/gratatouille/README.md

 ## Pure functions

-No need to deal with stateful task properties and Gradle annotations.
-Your plugin code is a side-effect free function.
+Your task code is a side-effect-free function, making it easier to [parallelize](#parallel-task-execution-by-default) and reason about.

+Nullable parameters are generated as optional task properties.
+Calls to `Provider.get()` or `Provider.orNull` are automated.

 ## Built-in kotlinx.serialization support

 Gratatouille has builtin support for [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
-You don't need to deal with serialization, the models are serialized and deserialized as needed.
+Models are serialized and deserialized as needed.

 ## Supported input and output types